JamoBox/JamChat_Core/README.md

-JamChat
+JamChat_Core
 ==========
-Client library for the JamChat project
+Core library for the JamChat project

 <b>*This project is a work in progress!*</b>